 Sumitomo Chemical shares policies and targets regarding RC across the entire Group.
-We are working to maintain stable operations with zero accidents and zero injuries as the foundation of our business, which is one of the basic policies outlined in the Responsible Care medium-term plan.
-We are also striving to ensure safety, environmental friendliness, and health throughout the life cycle of products as well as to improve the quality of chemical products the Company manufactures.
+We are working to maintain stable operations with zero accidents and zero injuries as the foundation of our business, which is one of the basic policies outlined in the responsible care medium-term plan.
+We are also striving to ensure safety, health and the environment throughout the life cycle of products as well as to improve the quality of chemical products the Company manufactures.

 |Occupational Safety and Health||